 Along the way, Seun began to add his own twist to the music, digging deep into various African traditions to reflect the continent's struggles and cultures.
 His debut recording, Seun Kuti & Fela's Egypt 80, was initially issued by WM Recordings in 2008, and later picked up for distribution by Mr. Bongo.
 While many outside Africa criticized it for using the Egypt 80 name, critics embraced its musical drive and improvisational fervor.
 Mr. Bongo also released his Many Things set later that year, which drew more praise than criticism.

 Seun toured globally and played for enthusiastically receptive audiences in Detroit, New York, Los Angeles, Chicago, Philadelphia, Paris, London, Tokyo, and especially Lagos.
 In 2011, He cut From Africa with Fury: Rise for Knitting Factory Records.
 It was co-produced with Brian Eno and John Reynolds.
-The set proved to be his breakthrough; it landed on both Billboard's and iTunes' International Charts.
+The set proved to be his breakthrough; it landed on both Billboard and digital International Charts.
 Seun Kuti & Egypt 80 -- the band still retained three-quarters of the group that played, protested, and were arrested with his father -- toured the globe relentlessly, often playing multi-hour shows that were as heavy on group improvisation as they were on composition.
 The music never deviated from the overtly political.
 The younger Kuti continued to state that "Fela will always be number one," despite the fact that he was shifting and transforming Afrobeat with his own growing, evolving musical signature.

 In 2014, Kuti released A Long Way to the Beginning.
 The set was a collaborative venture between the Knitting Factory and Kalakuta Sunrise labels.
 Produced by Robert Glasper, the set featured not only Egypt 80, but also guest appearances from its producer, rappers M1 and Blitz the Ambassador, and German/Nigerian singer Nneka. ~ Thom Jurek, Rovi